Nabeel Rajab: Recognition

-Reports of government harassment prior to 2011
+Government harassment prior to 2011

 According to Front Line, Rajab has been the subject of ongoing harassment since 2005, including physical attacks and smear campaigns in the media (official TV, radio channels, Bahrain News Agency and newspapers close to government).
 Human Rights Watch and Reporters Without Borders have both described him as being targeted by Bahraini authorities for his human rights activities.
 In a postal campaign targeting Rajab and his wife thousands of letters were allegedly distributed.

 According to an Immigration and Refugee Board of Canada report, on 15 July 2005, Nabeel and several others were beaten by Special Forces whilst attending a peaceful demonstration in solidarity with the Committee for the Unemployed.
 BCHR stated that Rajab suffered a spinal injury, a broken finger, a fractured arm and a head injury and was hospitalised for two weeks as a result.

 During a government crackdown in the summer of 2010, Rajab's photograph was published a number of times by the pro-government Al-Watan Newspaper accusing him of supporting a terrorist network and being "active in publishing false reports and information".
 Gulf Daily News also published Rajab's photo naming him as one of the "supporters" of aforementioned network.
 A few days later, the Bahrain News Agency published a PowerPoint file about the alleged terrorist network.
 According to BCHR and Human Rights Watch, the file referred to Rajab as having been officially accused of involvement in the terrorist network.
 The claim was removed the following day.

 During this time, the authorities imposed a ban preventing Rajab from engaging in any new business in Bahrain that made it difficult for him to earn a living.
 The ban was subsequently lifted without any official explanation.
 In mid-August 2010, a number of opposition activists were again arrested.
 According to Rajab, an order for his arrest was issued on 8 September but was cancelled on 18 October.
 Rajab was also subject to a travel ban during this period.

-Involvement in the Bahraini uprising
+2011 Bahraini uprising

 Background

 Beginning in February 2011, Bahrain saw sustained pro-democracy protests, centered at Pearl Roundabout in the capital of Manama, as part of the wider Arab Spring.
 Authorities responded with a night raid on 17 February (later known as Bloody Thursday), which left four protesters dead and more than 300 injured.
 Protests continued for a month reaching over 100,000 participants in a nation of about 500,000 citizens, until more than a thousand troops and police from the Gulf Cooperation Council arrived at the request of government and a three-month state of emergency was declared.
 Authorities then cracked down on the protests.
 However, smaller-scale protests and clashes continued to occur almost daily, mostly in areas outside Manama's business districts, with some rare marches in the center of the capital city.
 As of April 2012, more than 80 people had died since the start of the uprising and as of January 2013, near-daily clashes between protesters and police are ongoing.